 director • editor • composer

 Shelby Zoe Coley is a Black queer filmmaker based in New York City working across nonfiction and documentary forms.
-A protegé of Sundance veteran Madeleine Olnek (The Foxy Merkins, Codependent Lesbian Space Alien Seeks Same) and two-time Tribeca Film Festival producer Abou Farman (Vegas: A True Story, Icaros: A Vision), Shelby uses rhythm, portraiture, and the spoken word to explore intersections between queerness, race, and healing practices––from detailing the origin story of #MeToo Founder Tarana Burke to documenting renowned lesbian performance troupe Split Britches, to producing a web series whose direct cinematic style endearingly earned it the title of "the hipster's Grey Gardens."
-Her work has been featured in renowned publications such as Afropunk, Slay TV and Curve Magazine and screened at many festivals including the Provincetown International Film Festival, Newfest, and Toronto’s Inside Out LGBTQ Film Festival.
-Shelby’s short film “Manley Stanley Takes New York” about a British drag king won the Audience Choice Award for Best Women’s Short at Philadelphia Qflix and is nominated for the 2017 Iris Prize.
-Her short film on lesbian-feminist theatre troupe Split Britches premiered at the Provincetown Film Festival in June 2017.
+Shelby uses rhythm, portraiture and the spoken word to explore intersections between queerness, race, and healing practices––from detailing the origin story of #MeToo Founder Tarana Burke to documenting renowned lesbian performance troupe Split Britches.
+Her work has been featured in publications such as Afropunk, Slay TV, and Curve Magazine and screened at many festivals including the Provincetown International Film Festival, Newfest, and Toronto’s Inside Out LGBTQ Film Festival.
+Shelby’s short film “Manly Stanley Takes New York” about a British drag king won the Audience Choice Award for Best Women’s Short at Philadelphia Qflix and was nominated for the 2017 Iris Prize.
 Shelby is a 2017-2018 recipient of the Puffin Foundation Grant for Video/Film, one of Camden International Film Festival’s 2018 North Star Fellows and, recently, a Creative Culture resident at the Jacob Burns Film Center.